 Jessica graduated from Point Park University in 2016 with a Bachelor’s Degree in Sports, Art, and Entertainment Management.
 Throughout college, she had five different internships and jobs within the entertainment industry, including an internship with Opus One Productions and a position as Box Office Supervisor for the Pittsburgh Riverhounds.
 She has also worked with the Pittsburgh Penguins Foundation, where she was in charge of managing volunteers for game night silent auctions featuring one-of-a-kind of Penguins memorabilia.

 Jessica heard about ShowClix through her studies and heavy involvement in the Pittsburgh entertainment industry.
 She decided to apply because she was impressed by the notable, large-scale events we partner with, and she joined our team as a Customer Care Representative in 2016.
-Today, she works out of our Pittsburgh headquarters supporting our amazing partners, and also works many events on-site as a member of our Event Operations team.
+Today, she works out of our Pittsburgh headquarters supporting our amazing partners, and also works many events on-site as part of our Event Operations team.

 Being a member of the Client Support team, you interact with our partners on a daily basis.
 Can you tell us about a unique way you’ve seen one of our tools or features being used?